 The citation set out allegations regarding Ms. Gaudet’s failure to attend an interview required by the College as well as her failure to respond in a professional, responsive and timely manner to inquiries, requests and directions from the College in relation to the required interview.

-Following the discipline hearing, the Discipline Committee panel issued a decision and reasons dated November 28, 2022 (PDF) in which the panel made determinations of unprofessional conduct in relation to both allegations set out in the citation.
-These findings are summarized below.
+Following the discipline hearing, the Discipline Committee panel issued a decision and reasons dated November 28, 2022 (PDF).

 The panel found that on December 4, 2020, Ms. Gaudet failed to attend an interview with a College inspector as required by the Inquiry Committee of the College as part of its investigation into her conduct.
 The panel noted that the College had:

 The panel considered that section 65.1 of the College’s Bylaws empowers the Inquiry Committee to require a registrant to attend for an interview.
 The use of the word “require” is significant and must be read to mean that the attendance is mandatory.
 The panel found that Ms. Gaudet’s failure to attend the interview was a failure to comply with the College’s Bylaws for the purposes of section 39(1) of the Health Professions Act.
 Therefore, the panel determined that by failing to attend the interview, Ms. Gaudet committed unprofessional conduct.

 The panel found that Ms. Gaudet failed to respond to inquiries, requests and directions from the College in relation to the required interview in a professional, responsive and timely manner.